iam-neerajkumar/CFD-Project/README.md

 # 2D Lid-Driven Cavity Flow Simulation

-This project is a C program that simulates 2D lid-driven cavity flow using the finite difference method.
-It solves the incompressible Navier–Stokes equations using the streamfunction-vorticity formulation.
+This project implements a 2D lid-driven cavity flow simulation using the finite difference method.
+The solution is based on the streamfunction-vorticity formulation of the incompressible Navier–Stokes equations.

-## Features
+## Tech Stack

-- Simulates 2D lid-driven cavity flow
+- C Language
+  Used to implement the numerical algorithm and solve the flow field.

-- Finite difference method with central differencing
+- Finite Difference Method

+- Tecplot
+  Used to visualize streamlines, vorticity contours, velocity vectors and velocity profiles.

+- File Formats
+  `.c` source code, `.dat` output files.

+## Simulation Details

 - Grid size: 128 × 128
 - Reynolds numbers: 100 and 400
-- Generates:
-  - Streamlines
+- Outputs:
-  - Velocity vectors
+  - Streamfunction
-  - Vorticity contours
+  - Vorticity
-  - Velocity profiles
+  - Velocity profiles (u and v)
+  - Visualization-ready `.dat` files for Tecplot

 ## Validation

-Velocity profiles from the simulation are compared with benchmark results from Ghia et al. (1982).
-The results show good agreement, confirming the accuracy of the method.
+Results are validated by comparing velocity profiles with benchmark data from Ghia et al. (1982), showing good agreement.

+## Output Files

+- streamlines.dat
+- vorticity.dat
+- u_velocity.dat
+- v_velocity.dat

+These files can be opened in Tecplot for plotting.

+## Reference

+Ghia, U., Ghia, K. N., & Shin, C. T. (1982).

+## Author

+Neeraj Kumar